parola05/spln-2223/TP1/README.md

 **Not all the queries will be deemed as savable**.
 Similar sentences and Sentiment Analysis will not be saved.

-Another thing to beware is the fact that it is **not supported to do a projection** of a book saved in the archive.
-This is due to the fact that a projection will change the books content.
-However in order to optimize the queries that require a spacy analyzis, the Doc object is saved in the archive.
+Another thing to be aware is the fact that it is **not supported to do a projection** of a book saved in the archive.
+This is due to the fact that a projection will change the book's content.
+However, in order to optimize the queries that require a spacy analyzis, the Doc object is saved in the archive.
 If the user were to do a projection on a read and then use the **--save** argument then the doc saved would not reflect the projection, thus it would not be coherent with the expected result.
 For future work, it would be interesting to implement a way to support this feature.

 ![img8](https://raw.githubusercontent.com/LittleLevi05/spln-2223/main/TP1/images/img8.png
 )